codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 No matter which type of View Cell you are using, you can call it from any view by using the ``view_cell()`` helper function.

-The first parameter is the name of the class and method to call, and the second parameter is an array of parameters to pass to the method:
+The first parameter is (1) *the name of the class and method* (Simple Cell) or (2) *the name of the class* (Controlled Cell) to call, and the second parameter is an array of parameters to pass to the method:

 .. literalinclude:: view_cells/001.php

-The Cell method must return a string, which will be inserted into the view where the ``view_cell()`` function was called.
+The string that the Cell returns will be inserted into the view where the ``view_cell()`` function was called.

 Namespace Omission
 ==================